tinymce/tinymce-docs/plugins/tinymcespellchecker.md

 ### `spellchecker_select_languages`

 This option specifies the languages that can be set for content when working with multi-language content.
 The specified languages will be available from the [`language` toolbar drop-down menu button](#toolbarbuttons).
+For a list of available languages, see: [Supported languages](#supportedlanguages).

 **Type:** comma-separated `String`